dhelonious/mastodon-snap/README.md

 🥳 Congratulations!
 You now have your very own Mastodon instance! 🎉

+> [!IMPORTANT]
-> Note that an administrator account with a randomly generated password is created during setup.
+> An administrator account with a randomly generated password is created during setup.
 Some usernames such as `admin` and `administrator` are reserved by Mastodon.
 See the [FAQ](docs/faq.md) for a full list.

 # 📦 Installation